meinkea/Python-with-Mac/README.md

 # Python-with-Mac
-Omnibus tutorial walk through setting up Python with macOS.
-I'm calling this an omnibus tutorial because I am combinding links to other tutorials, documation, and articles that already do a great job at explaining certain topics already.
-(So why reinvent the wheel?)
-Anything I type up is to:
+Omnibus tutorial covering setting up Python with macOS, learning Python basics, and Engineering Python packages.
+This combines tutorials, documation, and articles that already do a great job at explaining certain topics already; Why reinvent the wheel?
+Anything typed up is to:
     - Fill in gaps inbetween tutorials and/or articles
     - Explain why/what you should read in a particular turtorial or atricle
     - Give digested information, expecially if the article or tutorial is really long and wordy for what it is explaining (_no point in wasting time_).
-    - Give quick reference to go back to, to advoid of having to reopen the article.
+    - Give quick reference to go back to, to advoid of having to reopen the article for simple things.

-## Nomenclature I use (To avoid confusion)
+## * Nomenclature I use (To avoid confusion)
 1. Keystrokes:
-    * If I say: `SHIFT + CTRL + c`, that means press at the same time shift, control, and the letter c.
+    * `SHIFT + CTRL + c`, means press at the same time shift, control, and the letter c.
-    * If I say: `SHIFT - CTRL - c`, that means press sequentually shift, control, and the letter c.
+    * `SHIFT - CTRL - c`, means press sequentually shift, then control, then letter c.
 2. Directories
-    * In a directory if I use ( ) like: `/home/(user_name)/Documents/(youe_folder)`, they refer to something unique to what you named them.
+    * In a directory (file path) the ( ) used for in example: `/home/(user_name)/Documents/(youe_folder)`, refer to a name unique to what you named it.
+Typically an account name or user chosen file name scheme.

 # Installing Python3
 Python2 comes default with OSx.
 However, I recommend upgrading to seperate Python3 installation, because a seperate installation will avoid conflicts between your normal computer programs and your coding endevours.
 This is important because even though you can use Python2 that comes with macOS, the Python Software Fondation does not recommend changing, altering, or deleteing these file associated with it, as this installation of python is used by Apple and third-party software.
 A good source for Macintosh can be found in the python's documentation, which provides a good source of documentation about using Python on macOS.